Benefits of Small Business Email Marketing

 If you notice certain types of emails perform poorly with your audience, look for new ways to improve on the next campaign.

 Now that you know how to launch an email marketing strategy for your small business, what’s next?
-Continued improvements, obviously! 😉
+To get better and better results, of course! 😉

-Here are a few bonus email marketing tips for small businesses that will help you get the most out of your new email strategy!
+Here are 10 email marketing tips for small businesses to help you beat the inbox competition in 2020.

 If you have an ecommerce store, be sure to provide an option on the checkout page to opt-in to emails while customers are already submitting their email addresses to complete orders.
 This can easily be done through the Sendinblue plugin for WooCommerce.